fightforthefuture/phantom-dc-extras/README.md

 - `email`: The user's email address.
 - `subject`: The subject of the message
 - `phone`: User's phone number
-- `tag`: For internal use.
+- `tag`: For your internal use.
 A campaign tag used to track stats for the send (eg.
   "stop-bombing-ppl").
-- `uid`: For internal use.
+- `uid`: For your internal use.
 The user ID of the user you're submitting the form on behalf of.
 Can be useful for a developer who is trying to track down where something broke.
 - `topics`: a comma separated list of "topics", in order of preference (eg.